dunnie99/Metacrafters/README.md

-## This contains all my project on metacrafters
+## This folder contains all my projects and lessons on metacrafters